How to Rock Your Teaching Interview and Get an Offer

 Even the most seasoned educators — capable of teaching the quadratic formula to a group of rowdy ninth graders — can find themselves growing nervous at the prospect of an interview.

-With a little bit of preparation and our tips and tricks below, you can shake off the nerves and put your best foot forward.
+With a little bit of preparation and our tips and tricks below, you will rock your teaching interview and get an offer at your dream school!

 Teacher Interview Tip #1: Be Prepared